Remember plotting road trip before Google Maps? It wasn’t easy.

 Organic social media is the free use of the platforms to share your content and work at building a community.
 However, finding fans and building a loyal audience on social media takes a lot of time and effort.
 Facebook has also made it harder for businesses to show up on users’ feeds organically.

-To maximize your efforts, you should include a paid social media component.
+To maximize your efforts, you can include a paid social media component.
 A strategy should be designed to boost your posts in order to attract more followers to your social media account.
 Or you can run ads on the social media networks for the strict purpose of bringing high-intent users to your website.
-Like PPC, you can use intelligent targeting options to only show ads to people at a time or location where they are more likely to convert.

 Every one of your digital marketing channels will provide you with data you can use to boost the others.